Williamsmene/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that display the third line
+Write a script that writes into the file